PDC-support/pdc-intro/episodes/compile-on-gpu.md

    - ``ml rocm/5.0.2``
    - ``ml craype-accel-amd-gfx90a``

-* Compile the code with hipcc on the login node
+* Compile the code with the AMD hipcc compiler on the login node
    - ``hipcc --offload-arch=gfx90a hello_world_gpu.cpp -o hello_world_gpu.x``

 ---